marmelab/aor-permissions/README.md

 If both are specified, only `resolver` will be used.

-It must contain a single child which is the view ([List](https://marmelab.com/admin-on-rest/List.html), [Create](https://marmelab.com/admin-on-rest/CreateEdit.html), [Edit](https://marmelab.com/admin-on-rest/CreateEdit.html)) displayed if permissions are matched.
+You can pass anything as children for this component: a view ([List](https://marmelab.com/admin-on-rest/List.html), [Create](https://marmelab.com/admin-on-rest/CreateEdit.html), [Edit](https://marmelab.com/admin-on-rest/CreateEdit.html)), an input, a React node, whatever.

 #### Using the value prop